Keto Carrot Cake Recipe

 Step #2: In the bowl of a stand mixer, fitted with the paddle attachment, beat together the eggs and monk fruit sweetener for 5 minutes on medium-high speed, until fluffy.
 Add vanilla extract.

 Step #3: In a bowl, sift together the coconut flour, almond flour, salt, cinnamon and baking soda.
 Fold the dry ingredients into the egg mixture.
+When mixing the flour and eggs, mix it minimally because over mixing does dry out the batter and makes the cake dry.

 Step #4: Add the coconut, stir to combine.
 Add carrots, mix to combine.